solo-io/supergloo/docs/content/guides/_index.md

 You'll want to first have [Istio installed for multi-cluster]({{% versioned_link_path fromRoot="/guides/installing_istio" %}}) **before** installing the Bookinfo demo.
 {{% /notice %}}

-The core components, including reviews-v1 and reviews-v2, are deployed to `management-plane-cluster`, while `reviews-v3` is deployed on the `remote-cluster-context` cluster.
+The core components, including reviews-v1 and reviews-v2, are deployed to the management plane cluster, while `reviews-v3` is deployed on the remote cluster.

 Deploy part of the bookinfo application to the `management-plane-context` cluster: